Locally integrable function: General definition of local integrability on a generalized measure space

 By means of this abstract framework, Dinculeanu (1966) lists and proves several properties of locally integrable functions.
-Nevertheless, even if working in this more general framework is possible, all the definitions and properties presented in the following sections deal explicitly only with this latter important case, since the most commonly applications of such functions are to distribution theory on Euclidean spaces, and thus their domain are invariably subsets of a topological space.
+Nevertheless, even if working in this more general framework is possible without any need of defining a topological structure, all the definitions and properties presented in the following sections deal explicitly only with this latter important case, since the most common applications of such functions are to distribution theory on Euclidean spaces, and thus their domain are invariably subsets of a topological space.